gvwilson/sdxpy/en/src/tester/index.md

 1. Modify this chapter's testing tool so that users can check what a function prints to standard output as part of a unit test.

-### Discovering test files {: .exercise}

-1. Write a program that finds all the files in or below the current directory whose names match the pattern `test_*.py`.

-1. Extend the program so that it loads each file to create a dictionary with filenames as keys and modules as values.

-1. Use Python's `dir` function and a loop to find all the functions in each module whose names begin with `test_`.

-1. Run these functions and report whether they pass, fail, or have an error.